Skip to main content

 Provide proof of identity

 The company may ask you to provide some proof of your identity.
 As a rule, companies should only ask you for email or SMS verification.
-In some cases, the organization may have to ask you to provide further proof of your identity.
+In some cases, the organisation may have to ask you to provide further proof of your identity.

 Wait for a response

-The organization should notify you that they have received your request.
+The organisation should notify you that they have received your request.
 Then, they will have about one month to respond to your request.
 They may get an extension in certain circumstances.
 They should either fulfill the request on time or provide a valid reason for not doing so.

 Data privacy rights issues for companies